 Rinchenpong and Kaluk

-Apart from the natural beauty of the surroundings, the place is also quite significant from historical point of view.
+Apart from the natural beauty of the surroundings, the place is also quite significant from a historical point of view.

 Rinchenpong and Kaluk are two small villages just 3 kms apart.
 There are three roads leading to the area, all the three roads meet at Kaluk market.